APP021202 – The Structural Integrity Course 2024 (Residential)

 The University of Manchester, UK

-Nicolás O. Larrosa
+Nicolás O. Larrosa, FIMMM

-Senior Lecturer in Structural Integrity
+Senior Lecturer/Researcher in Structural Integrity

 University of Bristol, UK